A…neutral evil gnome barbarian?!

 In the third installment of our ongoing Creative D&D Characters series—based almost exclusively upon 5th edition rules—we have rolled up a character that perhaps borders on the absurd.
 As stated in previous articles, these characters are complex and challenging to incorporate into a campaign without some forethought and careful planning.
 This one really takes the cake.
 To allay your skepticism of a neutral evil gnome barbarian we ask that you suspend your disbelief for just a moment.
 After all, this is a game of fantasy and make-believe, right?

 Today we give you Gnimsh “Shinbarker” Scheppen, the neutral evil gnome barbarian of (as-of-yet) little renown.“Well if I were to tell you the first, and most important, thing about myself it would be that I revere Baravar Cloakshadow above all else.
 Indeed, it was The Sly One that revealed to me the truth of Faerûn and of my Clerical order.
 I revere him despite the temple’s accusations against me as a heretic.
 I revere him despite the loss of my Baravar-given magic.
 He has presented me with a great challenge to reveal the true representation of the Master of Illusion to Faerûn and he has stripped me of my magic to test my loyalty.
 But I will not stop my apophatism no matter what!
 What was once the beginnings of a powerful and divine magic has been replaced with an inimitable rage.
 I will prove to my lord that I understand him better than the temple could ever imagine.
-I will prove that I am worthy.
+I will prove my worth.